A New School in Santa Ana Necoxtla, 8 Years After The Earthquake

 Building Safe Spaces for Learning

 Tomorrow, we are officially handing back our latest earthquake-resilient schools and student shelter to the community.
 We worked on Albergue Escolar No. 48 (the student shelter for students from vulnerable communities) and upgrades to three nearby schools that will serve more than 360 currently enrolled children, from ages 3 to 14, and their communities.
-Students and staff will benefit from new and improved WASH facilities, a bamboo-designed kitchen, modern bathrooms, a rainwater harvesting system, and access to computers.
+Students and staff will benefit from new and improved WASH facilities, a bamboo-designed kitchen, modern bathrooms, a rainwater harvesting system, access to computers, and a beautiful, custom-built playground.

 Empowering Women in Construction